SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_integration_3-import_sf_data/dsp_integration_3-import_sf_data.md

-# Import SuccessFactors data into SAP Datasphere
+# Access SuccessFactors Data within SAP Datasphere

 ## Prerequisites
 You need to have: